 As one component of a broad, trans-NIH strategy to address the need to promote diversity in the biomedical research workforce, the Common Fund has established the “Enhancing the Diversity of the NIH-Funded Workforce” program.
-This program is envisioned as a national collaborative through which awardees institutions, in partnership with the NIH, will develop, implement, and evaluate innovative approaches to improve institutional capacity to engage individuals from diverse backgrounds and help them prepare for and succeed in biomedical research careers.
+This program is a national collaborative through which the Diversity Program Consortium, in partnership with the NIH, will develop, implement, and evaluate innovative approaches to research training and mentoring, with the goal of engaging individuals from diverse backgrounds and helping them prepare for and succeed in biomedical research careers.
 It provides the opportunity for transformation of the biomedical research workforce through institution-wide and eventually nationwide implementation of successful training and mentoring strategies.
-The overarching goal is to enhance the NIH mission through a more diverse and robust workforce, attracting talented individuals from all population sectors.
+The long-term goal is to enhance the NIH mission through a more diverse and robust workforce, attracting talented individuals from all population sectors.

 Interested in learning more about the Enhancing the Diversity of the NIH-Funded Workforce program?
 Sign up below to receive E-mail updates about program announcements, funding opportunities, and more!